Jackspence49/to-the-pub-backend/docs/recurring-events-api.md

 ### Monthly
 - `recurrence_pattern`: "monthly"
-- `recurrence_days`: Array of weekdays [0-6]
+- `recurrence_days`: ignored (not required)
-- Creates instances on the same day of month as start date, but only on specified weekdays
+- Creates instances on the same day of month as the start date

 ## Benefits